SAP-samples/teched2021-DAT161/exercises/ex1/README.md

 In this last part of the S/4HANA ABAP CDS View intergration exercise, you will establish a Pipeline that replicated the Sales Order data from the delta-enabled ABA CDS View in S/4HANA and joins it with some of the details that you have replicated from the Customer master data, i.e. company name and legal form.

 1. In SAP Data Intelligence, open the ***Modeler*** application.
 Make sure the scope of the Modeler UI is on tab ***Graphs*** (see left side).
 If not still open from the previous exercise part, search for your Sales Order Pipeline by entering your user name into the search field on top of the list of Pipelines.
 Click on Pipeline with the label `XXXX - Replicate S/4HANA EPM Sales  Order Data to S3`, where XXXX is your user name, for example "TA99 - Replicate S/4HANA EPM Sales  Order Data to S3".
-The Pipeline will get opened then or will get the focus on the UI if it was alraedy opened.
+The Pipeline will get opened then or will get the focus on the UI if it was already opened.
 If you cannot see the complete label of the Pipeline, just hover with your mouse over the pipeline item in the list.<br><br>
 ![](/exercises/ex1/images/ex1-057b.JPG)<br><br>

 2. Click on the pull-down menue of the ***Save*** icon (disk symbol) and choose ***Save As***.<br><br>